minhduc1582/PlaceAppApi/README.md

 Before starting the application, run abp install-libs command in your Web directory to restore the client-side libraries.
 This will populate the libs folder.
 Ensure that the .Web project is the startup project.
 Run the application which will open the login page in your browser:

-If you dont get it, you click this link below: https://docs.abp.io/en/abp/latest/Getting-Started-Setup-Environment?UI=MVC&DB=Mongo&Tiered=No
+If you dont get it, you can click this link below: https://docs.abp.io/en/abp/latest/Getting-Started-Setup-Environment?UI=MVC&DB=Mongo&Tiered=No